We ship in 1 business day. Shipped with USPS First Class Mail.

 **Seeds are freshly packed for the growing season of the year listed.
 Seeds are still viable beyond pack date.
 Store in a cool and dry location such as the refrigerator or basement to best preserve germination rates.

-Insecticides: Insecticides may be used to protect plants.
-Bt-based insecticides and sulfur are organic options that can be used for prevention.
-Sulfur also has fungicidal properties and helps in controlling many diseases.
-Sevin is a synthetic insecticide that can be used to control for the flea beatle.
-Insecticidal soaps and neem oils are good ways to control for aphids.
+Insecticides: Green onions have few insect problems.
+Many Insecticides are available in garden centers for use if needed.
+Bt-based insecticides and sulfur are organic options that can be used.
+Sevin is a synthetic insecticide option.
 Before using a pesticide, please read the label and always follow cautions, warnings and directions.